zng-ui/zng/TODO/Variables.md

 # Var TODO

+* Review if var.modify() really needs to require double deref.

 # ContextVar Binding

 Test binding, expecting it to only use the default value, can we make it work at a context level?